 You can also do a few things to stay as healthy and strong as possible, such as:

-- maintain a healthy weight
+- manage weight

 - get regular exercise

-- eat a well-balanced diet
+- eat a balanced diet

-Ask your doctor or hospital for information about local resources or visit:
+You can ask your doctor or hospital for information about local resources or visit: